Persistent Symptoms After Lyme Disease Treatment

 “The use of short-term antibiotic retreatment in the early, post-treatment phase of Lyme disease has yet to be formally tested, although it may be widely applied in clinical practice.”

-- New objective findings such as neuropathy (5 cases)
+- 5 patients had new objective neurologic findings such as neuropathy

-Notably, only 2 of the 6 patients who developed PTLDS were re-treated, and most individuals with severe fatigue and pain did not receive additional antibiotic therapy.
+Notably, only 2 of the 6 patients who later developed PTLDS were re-treated.

-Clinical takeaway: Early identification of Lyme disease patients at risk for persistent symptoms remains essential.
-A subset of patients may benefit from closer monitoring, neurocognitive evaluation, and consideration of re-treatment—particularly when new objective findings emerge or symptoms fail to resolve.
+The Johns Hopkins findings support the importance of identifying Lyme disease patients at risk for persistent symptoms early in the course of illness.
+A subset of patients may benefit from closer follow-up, neuropsychological assessment, and individualized treatment strategies when symptoms fail to resolve.

 References